 Women’s Aid CEO Sarah Mason said: “The Unlock Your Lockdown campaign will let victims of domestic abuse know that they are not alone, and that support is available to help them break away from the cycle of abuse they are enduring.

-“We are fully aware that the lockdown period had a direct negative impact on many women and children who experience domestic violence and abuse.
+“We are fully aware that the lockdown period had a direct negative impact on many women and children who experience domestic abuse and abuse.

 “Throughout the lockdown period Women’s Aid continued to provide support to families in their refuges and extended outreach support via multi-communication formats.

-“As lockdown restrictions change for society, our Unlock your Lockdown campaign will send a strong reminder that many victims remain in lockdown living in a cycle of domestic violence and abuse.
+“As lockdown restrictions change for society, our Unlock your Lockdown campaign will send a strong reminder that many victims remain in lockdown living in a cycle of domestic abuse and abuse.

 “Women’s Aid has been campaigning for legislation in relation to coercive and controlling behaviour for many years to bring Northern Ireland into line with the rest of the UK and Ireland.”

 Leading Northern Ireland actresses Bronagh Waugh and Bronagh Gallagher will be supporting the campaign that includes radio, digital, pharmacy and adshel advertising across all parts of Northern Ireland.
 They have lent their voices to tell the story of those women who have been supported by Women’s Aid Northern Ireland to provide hope to those impacted by domestic abuse and violence.